ianwu0907/mymachine-learning/README.md

 ---
 # Author's Note
 - Most of the files in this repository are written in Chinese.
-But if there is a need, I could translate them into English.
-(Anyway I would probably update the English version on my self in the future)
+But if there is a need, I will make an English version then.
+(Anyway I would probably update the English version on myself in the future)